 Adriana has lived in Eastern Massachusetts for almost her whole life.
 She studies photography at The Art Institute of Boston and Lesley University.
 She began volunteering for the Animal Rescue League of Boston in 2006 as a "Petfinder.com" photographer and a Foster Care provider for many shelter animals.
 Adriana has been working at B.Y.O.D.
 Dog Wash in South Boston since it's opening and she's excited to say she'll now be working at B.Y.O.D.® in Newton Centre as the assistant manager.

-Cynthia is our groomer in Newton.
+Cynthia is one of our groomers in Newton.
 She lives in Belmont and has been working at B.Y.O.D in Newton since it's opening.
 Since then she has spent time building a wonderful clientele.
 The rewards of grooming for the community has brought her joy and love from the dogs she works with.
 She graduated grooming school in 1994 and has been grooming ever since!
 She loves working at B.Y.O.D in Newton.

 South Boston top

 Bridget has been at B.Y.O.D for a year now, from Boston MA.
 She has grown up with all kinds of animals my whole life.
 She started working with dogs at age 15 and started grooming at 16 ....a total of 7yrs with the four legged love bugs!